Convergence for noncommutative rational functions evaluated in random matrices: Introduction

-However, in order to go beyond the case of bounded evaluations, a problem that one faces about the inverse is that using it might fail to result in a well-defined model, when the inverse is performed on non-invertible matrices.
-On the other hand, the limiting object has been at the center of the attention of free probabilists recently, and many breakthroughs have been obtained, see among others \cite{MSY19}.
+However, to go beyond the case of bounded evaluations, a problem that one faces about the inverse is that using it might fail to result in a well-defined model when the inverse is performed on non-invertible matrices.
+On the other hand, the limiting object has recently been at the center of the attention of free probabilists, and many breakthroughs have been obtained, see among others \cite{MSY19}.
 Incidentally, the limiting theory relies on the theory of noncommutative rational functions and the embedding question of the rational functions in the generating operators into the algebra of unbounded operators affiliated with the underlying von Neumann algebra.
-This embedding question was affirmatively answered long ago in \cite{Linnell1993}, whose goal was to provide an answer to the Atiyah conjecture for some family of groups including the free groups.
-It was recently noted that this result also provided the answer to the well-definedness question for rational functions in freely independent Haar unitary random variables in the context of free probability.
-Moreover, in \cite{MSY19} the well-definedness was further proved for a large family of random variables beyond the free Haar unitaries.
+This embedding question was affirmatively answered long ago in \cite{Linnell1993}, whose goal was to answer the Atiyah conjecture for some families of groups, including the free groups.
+It was recently noted that this result also answered the well-definedness question for rational functions in freely independent Haar unitary random variables in the context of free probability.
+Moreover, in \cite{MSY19}, the well-definedness was further proved for a large family of random variables beyond the free Haar unitaries.

 Let us also mention that there are many natural random matrix models involving the inverse operation and that this is an important topic nowadays, see e.g. \cite{EKN20,MY21}.
-One goal of our manuscript is to provide an unified approach to the study of the limiting spectral distribution under such generality.
+One goal of our manuscript is to provide a unified approach to the study of the limiting spectral distribution under such generality.
 Therefore, the natural questions are: \begin{itemize} \item can we make sense of random matrix models involving inverses? \item do they converge towards their natural limiting candidates, whose properties have been unveiled recently? \end{itemize}